technoid99/my_news_feed/README.md

 ## 🤔 Why This Project?

-Today’s news feeds are cluttered and controlled by algorithms.
-**This project lets you take back control.**
+Getting news feeds via email clutters my inbox.
 Select only the topics and sources you trust.
 No ads.
 No tracking.
 Just the news you want, updated daily.